-Further disturbed that the negative effects of the MDCN policy is far reaching and if allowed to take effect poses a serious threat to Nigeria's educational and medical development- ultimately soiling the image of our beloved country amongst the comity of nations
+Further disturbed that the negative effects of the MDCN policy is far reaching and if allowed to take effect poses a serious threat to Nigeria's educational and medical development- ultimately soiling the image of our beloved country amongst the comity of nations.

-Set up an Ad-hoc Committee to investigate the circumstances connected with the decision of the Medical and Dental Council of Nigeria concerning all Nigerian medical students in Ukraine with a view of providing a better and lasting solutions to the challenges being faced by the Students and report back within four (4) weeks for further legislative action.
+Set up an Ad-hoc Committee to investigate the circumstances connected with the decision of the Medical and Dental Council of Nigeria concerning all Nigerian medical students in Ukraine with a view of providing a better and lasting solutions to the challenges being faced by the Students and report within four (4) weeks (HR.
+146/07/2023).

-17. Need to Stop the Kidnappings and Killings in Danguzuri, Gimi, Guibi, Doka, Randa, and Zage Zagi Communities in Makarfi-Kudan Federal Constituency of Kaduna State: Hon.
-Umar Shehu Ajilo:
+24. Need to Stop the Kidnappings and Killings in Danguzuri, Gimi, Guibi, Doka, Randa, and Zage Zagi Communities in Makarfi-Kudan Federal Constituency of Kaduna State Motion made and Question proposed:

-Notes that Section 33 and 41 of the Constitution of the Federal Republic of Nigeria, 1999 (as amended) provides that every person has the right to life and no one shall be deprived intentionally of his or her life;
+Notes that Sections 33 and 41 of the Constitution of the Federal Republic of Nigeria, 1999 (as amended) provides that every person has the right to life and no one shall be deprived intentionally of his or her life;